Select on the bottom-left corner of the TeleConsole screen to access the TeleConsole settings.

 - Blocked Numbers: Click MANAGE BLOCKED NUMBERS to open a list of bl numbers for each SMS channel you have in your account (a channel will show on the list only if it has blocked numbers.)

 Numbers on the list are typically from senders of SPAM messages or anyone you don't want to get future SMS/MMS messages from.
 Their messages will be automatically rejected (but they will still be able to call you.
-If you need to block calls speak with your administrator or with us.)
+If you need to block calls refer to this guide or speak or with your administrator or with us.)

 You add or remove numbers to the list directly from the messages screen conversation options.
 If you added a contact, whom you do wish to get messages from, by mistake simply click next to his name or number to remove him from the list.